 Number two, visuals

 This can be huge.
 Having 3D visuals or dynamic 2D images help tell the story.
 They can explain to the customer exactly what they’re getting, which eliminates phone calls and errors in the selling process.

 Number three, rules and complexity

 Your CPQ software needs to be able to handle your complexity and your rules.
 Whether it’s something simple like color selections, or if you have configurators within a configurator.
-Using Tuff Shed as an example again, specific doors are all dependent on the upper level shed that you’ve selected and there’s rules and validation running against wherever you’re at in the specific product selection.
 When you click a base model, you should have the right path guiding them to the right upgrades, to things that can be built, and maybe even guiding them to that sweet spot of what you want to sell.

 Or it’s your dealer channel and they need a limited range of products with different SKUs, slightly different colors, even different pricing based on the agreement with your company.

 Companies can spend days, even weeks, building the right Word document.
 They need to bug engineering, try to get visuals that they paste into the document, find spreadsheets, run calculations, and email the quote.
 There’s a lot of touch time that goes into this proposal build.
 Not to mention, you probably want to up your game and add really nice 3D renderings that get built quickly and automatically for you.
 Whether you want to dramatically reduce that touch time or completely automate it, that’s where your CPQ software can step in.

 This has two aspects to it.
 Whether it’s the way that your engineering team supports the selling process, or the actual automation of your engineering team’s work.
 Maybe you are trying to automate some of those simpler more standard builds.
 Eliminating those redundant tasks to free engineers up to be more innovative, so they can focus on engineering, and your sales team can focus on selling.